intbio-ncl/BiomationScripterLib/docs/OTProto_Templates.md

 **If moving DNA to new labware:**

-1. Add the required amount of water to the destination wells
+1. Add the required amount of water to the destination wells.
-2. Add the required amount of DNA to the destination wells and mix
+2. Add the required amount of DNA to the destination wells and mix.

 #### Usage